Keats/tera/docs/content/docs/_index.md

 change the string appended by setting the `end` argument.
 For example, `{{ value | truncate(length=10, end="") }}` will not append anything.

+#### indent
+Indents a string by injecting whitespace at the start of each line.
+The `width` argument (default 4) specifies the number of spaces to insert per line.
+If the `first` argument (default false) is set true spaces are inserted for the first line.
+If the `blank` argument (default false) is set true spaces are inserted for blank/whitespace lines.

 #### striptags
 Tries to remove HTML tags from input.
 Does not guarantee well formed output if input is not valid HTML.